IT3038C/IT3038C.github.io/docs/week-4.md

     Initial commit
 ```

-Grab that “GUID” from the “added .gitignore file” commit.
+Grab that "GUID" from the "added .gitignore file" commit.
 Then do

 ```bash
 git reset –-soft 4c9929c51640b92677c95f6e26f66d6e632a4dae